 • Sleep hygiene (bedding, temperature, noise)

-• Regular physical activity (avoid late evening)
+• Regular physical activity (avoid late-night workouts)

 • Appropriate nutrition (avoid stimulants in the evening)